 If he/she doesn’t have a tiny speck of goodness, how could people relate to his story?
 The nightmare embodied has to be understandable.
 Some of the best monsters show mercy or love to the heroine/hero: like Anthony Hopkins as Hannibal Lecter protecting the main character, Clarice Starling in The Silence of the Lambs.

-Ways to show a speck of “good” inside your antagonist:
+Ways to show a bit of good inside bad

 - He/she doesn’t understand what he/she is doing

 - The villain thinks that he is right, that he has the proper moral grounds